Who Claims the Kids on Their Tax Return Child Care Tax Credit?

 • The years for which the claim is released

-If a custodial parent regrets providing a release of the exemption from Form 8332, the custodial parent can fill out the revocation portion and file it with their tax return.
-The revocation of release of claim will be effective no earlier than the tax year after the revocation is filed; so, if the custodial parent files the revocation with their 2024 tax return, the revocation will not apply until the 2025 tax year.
+If a custodial parent changes their mind, the custodial parent can fill out the revocation portion and file it with their tax return.
+The revocation of the release of the claim will be effective no earlier than the tax year after filing the revocation.
+So, if the custodial parent files the revocation with their 2024 tax return, the revocation will not apply until the 2025 tax year.

 Was this helpful?